wangxian/wav2lip_288x288/README.md

 # Citing
-Thank you for their wonderful work.

-https://github.com/primepake/wav2lip_288x288
-https://github.com/Rudrabha/Wav2Lip
-Thank the above two authors, Thank you for their wonderful work.
+Thank the two authors, Thank you for their wonderful work. https://github.com/primepake/wav2lip_288x288 https://github.com/Rudrabha/Wav2Lip

 # Disclaimers
 The above code and weights can only be used for personal/research/non-commercial purposes.